 If your luggage is lost, damaged or delayed

 What happens if your luggage is lost, damaged or delayed depends on the airline you’re flying with.
-The airline’s tariff will set out the terms that apply.
-There will typically be a process you must follow to make a claim, a time limit to file your claim, and a maximum amount that the airline will compensate you.
+The airline’s tariff will set out the terms that apply, subject to the minimums imposed by the law.
+There will typically be a process you must follow to make a claim, a time limit to file your claim, and a maximum amount that the airline will compensate you:

 If you discover that your luggage did not arrive with you or it is damaged, be sure to report it immediately to the airline, ideally before you leave the airport.
 There are specific time limits for reporting mishandled luggage.